 It hurts to come home from war.
 Although soldiers are excited to see family members, the emotional toll of combat lingers; for some, their entire lives.

-As a personality within the commercial tactical industry, I wanted this reality to strike at the core of my biopic with.
-The BCM series is genre defining because the microphone is given to veterans to talk, not promote products.
+As a personality within the commercial tactical industry, I wanted this reality to strike at the core of my biopic with Bravo Company USA.
+The BCM American Gunfighter series is genre defining because the microphone is given to veterans to talk, not promote products.
 And in doing so, the real narratives about warrior culture emerge.